-Invoicing and Request-to-Pay
+Request-to-Pay and Invoicing

-• These processes are not directly part of the SCT scheme.
+- These processes are not directly part of the SCT scheme.
 The payment using SCT scheme represents the "payment" part of a larger end-to-end purchase flow and is preceded by the invoicing or the RTP step.
-However, the electronic invoicing for payment purposes (EIPP) and RTP are beneficial for payers as they facilitate smooth payment initiation without the need for entering transaction and beneficiary details.
+However, the RTP and electronic invoicing combined with payment are beneficial for payers as they facilitate smooth payment initiation without the need for entering transaction and beneficiary details.
 This advantage can be exploited by fraudsters to further automate the fraudulent actions leading to illegitimate fund transfers using the SCT scheme.
-Therefore Invoicing (including EIPP) and RTP processes are relevant for the SCT scheme.
+Therefore Invoicing and RTP processes are relevant for the SCT scheme. - The two main fraudulent actions with effect on invoicing and Request-to-Pay (RTP) processes have been described in the corresponding section of the chapter 3: Payee impersonation and IBAN manipulation.
+These are particularly relevant for the SCT scheme as the payment instrument most often associated with Request-to-Pay is Credit Transfer and this is for a large extent also true for invoicing.